The cosmological constant and a scalar field coupled non minimally to gravity: Non minimal coupling: suppressing the energy

 Then we obtain for the annihilation of the density of energy of the scalar field the two conditions

 These equations are satisfied only in the case $ b = - 1/12$ that is in the case the scalar field is coupled conformal to gravity.

-We can then state the Lemma: \emph{The combined coupling of a minimal and conformal coupling of a massless scalar field to gravity can annihilate the effect of the scalar field on gravity in the presence of a cosmological scenario driven by a gas of photons. }
+We can then state the conclusion: \emph{The combination of a minimal and conformal coupling of a massless scalar field to gravity can annihilate the effect of the scalar field on gravity in the presence of a cosmological scenario driven by a gas of photons. }